A fully Bayesian semi-parametric scalar-on-function regression (SoFR) with measurement error using instrumental variables

-Wearable devices such as the ActiGraph are now commonly used in health studies to monitor or track physical activity.
-This trend aligns well with the growing need to accurately assess the effects of physical activity on health outcomes such as obesity.
-When accessing the association between these device-based physical activity measures with health outcomes such as body mass index, the device-based data is considered functions, while the outcome is a scalar-valued.
-The regression model applied in these settings is the scalar-on-function regression (SoFR).
-Most estimation approaches in SoFR assume that the functional covariates are precisely observed, or the measurement errors are considered random errors.
-Violation of this assumption can lead to both under-estimation of the model parameters and sub-optimal analysis.
-The literature on a measurement corrected approach in SoFR is sparse in the non-Bayesian literature and virtually non-existent in the Bayesian literature.
-This paper considers a fully nonparametric Bayesian measurement error corrected SoFR model that relaxes all the constraining assumptions often made in these models.
-Our estimation relies on an instrumental variable (IV) to identify the measurement error model.
-Finally, we introduce an IV quality scalar parameter that is jointly estimated along with all model parameters.
-Our method is easy to implement, and we demonstrate its finite sample properties through an extensive simulation.
-Finally, the developed methods are applied to the National Health and Examination Survey to assess the relationship between wearable-device-based measures of physical activity and body mass index among adults living in the United States.
+\abstract[Abstract]{Wearable devices such as the ActiGraph are now commonly used in research to monitor or track physical activity.
+This trend corresponds with the growing need to assess the relationships between physical activity and health outcomes, such as obesity, accurately.
+The device-based physical activity measures are best treated as functions when assessing their associations with scalar-valued outcomes such as body mass index.
+Scalar-on-function regression (SoFR) is a suitable regression model in this setting.
+Most estimation approaches in SoFR involve an assumption that the measurement error in functional covariates is white noise.
+Violating this assumption can lead to under-estimating model parameters.
+There are limited approaches to correcting measurement error for frequentist methods and none for Bayesian methods in this area.
+We present a fully non-parametric Bayesian measurement error-corrected SoFR model that relaxes all the constraining assumptions often involved with these models.
+Our estimation relies on an instrumental variable which is allowed to have a time-varying biasing factor, a significant departure from the current approach.
+Our method is easy to implement, and we demonstrate its finite sample properties in extensive simulations.
+Finally, we applied our method to data from the National Health and Examination Survey to assess the relationship between wearable device-based measures of physical activity and body mass index in adults in the United States.}